 What is Gender-based harassment?

 Gender-based harassment is unwelcome conduct of a nonsexual nature based on actual or perceived sex, including conduct based on gender identity, gender expression, and nonconformity with gender stereotypes that is sufficiently serious to adversely affect your ability to participate in or benefit from an educational program.
-Examples: Intentionally using the wrong pronoun to identify a transgender individual or mocking a person’s appearance or clothing as more suited to a person of the opposite sex is a form of harassment.
+Example: Intentionally using the wrong pronoun to identify a transgender individual.

 What is Sexual Violence?

 Sexual violence is an umbrella term that includes sexual assault as well as dating, domestic and intimate partner violence and certain forms of stalking.
 Sexual assault is a crime.
 Sexual assault is any form of sexual contact that occurs without consent and/or through the use of force, threat of force, intimidation, or coercion.
 Sexual assault can be committed when someone has not given or is unable to give consent, for example, because of intoxication.
 Sexual assault can be a form of sexual harassment.
 Examples: Any unconsented or unwanted sexual touching or other physical contact may constitute sexual violence.
 Including: any form of sexual activity, Touching, Grabbing/Groping, Kissing, Caressing, Brushing against another’s body, Patting, Pinching.